 GeneCards Summary for FGFR4 Gene

 FGFR4 (Fibroblast Growth Factor Receptor 4) is a Protein Coding gene.
-Diseases associated with FGFR4 include mesenteric vascular occlusion and male reproductive organ cancer.
-Among its related pathways are PI3K-Akt signaling pathway and PI3K/AKT Signaling in Cancer.
-GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+Diseases associated with FGFR4 include Prostate Cancer and Adenoid Cystic Carcinoma.
+Among its related pathways are ERK Signaling and Akt Signaling.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is FGFR3.

 UniProtKB/Swiss-Prot for FGFR4 Gene